borgaar/grep-frontend/README.md

 ### Run the backend

-Documentation for this can be found in the README (https://github.com/borgaar/grep-backend/blob/master/README.md)[here].
+Documentation for this can be found in the README.md [here](https://github.com/borgaar/grep-backend/blob/master/README.md).

 ### Get the API clients